 Richwood, Bothasig and Burgundy Estate, for example, offer plenty below R1.5m.
 The areas have easy access to the N7 and N1 and are close to the Table View, Milnerton, Blouberg and Century City areas making them sought-after options for budget-conscious buyers according to Johan Jacobs, Seeff licensee for the areas.

 In Bothasig and Richwood, you can find a house in the R1.3m-R1.5m price range while Burgundy Estate offers apartments from R1m, houses from R1.8m and rentals from R8,500/month.
 For just R1.69m, you can get a property with stunning sunset views and luxury extras such as a built-in braai, high-end finishes such as a Smeg Oven, blinds throughout and two basement parking bays.

 This is a fabulous security estate, says Jacobs.
-If offers stunning views and a lifestyle in a secure environment with plenty of green areas, sport fields, mashie golf, a clubhouse with tennis court, canoeing pond and trails for walking, jogging and cycling.
+If offers stunning views and a lifestyle in a secure environment with plenty of green areas, sports fields, mashie golf, a clubhouse with tennis court, canoeing pond and trails for walking, jogging, and cycling.